tariqajyusuf/fidesdocs/pages/regulations/gpc/dev_gpc.md

 ## How can I show my Website supports the GPC?
     While it’s not mandatory, the best practises provided by the Global Privacy Protocol recommend that your site provide a .well-known URL to represent that you abide by the GPC.

-    In practise this means that to validate that your abide by the GPC, you would provide a JSON object located at the location:
+    In practise, this means that to validate that your abide by the GPC, you would provide a JSON object located at the location:

 ```json